AhmedFrz/Amazon_Vine_Analysis-BigData/README.md

 ## Deliverable 3 Requirements

-### Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+### Summary:
+We can perform the same analysis in future  to see how the results have, if they have, changed.
+This would provide us additional insights